protonemedia/laravel-splade-docs/form-file.md

 <x-splade-file name="avatar" filepond server />
 ```

 Splade will store the file in a temporary directory and report the path to the file back to the File component.
-So when the user submits the form, instead of uploading the file, it will submit this path.
+So when the user submits the form, it will send this path instead of uploading the file.

 There are three ways of handling the temporary upload.
 First, you may use the `HandleSpladeFileUploads` class, for example, in your controller: